opendcs/opendcs/docs/source/start-routingspec.rst

 web
 ---

-Users can also set up a source to retreive or fetch information from a web page.
+Users can also set up a source to retrieve or fetch information from a web page.
 In the example below the url points towards a web page (url) that is static.
 The information on the web page is updated on a regular basis.
 For web sources, users must define